SurreyEARS/surreyears.github.io/tillingbourne/index.md

 <h1><b>Tillingbourne</b></h1>

-**Tillingbourne** is our student run satellite ground station, based on top of the residential accomodation building with the same name, maintained continiously by Caspar Pierce (**M0KRH**) since 2022.
+**Tillingbourne** is our student-run satellite ground station, based on top of the residential accomodation building of the same name, maintained continiously by Caspar Pierce (**M0KRH**) since 2022.

 <img src="media/underbanner.png" width="100%">